Testing Out the World’s Best Liquid Lipstick

 Pat McGrath might be one of the most in-demand makeup artists in the world, but she’s not a snob.
 Since launching her own beauty brand two years ago, McGrath has wholeheartedly jumped into modern-day beauty culture.
 She’s partnered with celebrities like Kim Kardashian, supermodels like Naomi Campbell, and, in a move that distinguishes herself from her old-world beauty peers, Instagram makeup stars like Nikkie Tutorials.
 (She’ll even name Instagram stars among her muses, which is unusual.)
 With the launch of her new liquid lipstick set, Liquilust007, McGrath proves that she’s really thinking about the everyday consumer, and not just her professional peers.
+(It’s also one of the most anticipated beauty gifts of the season, according to trend forecasters.)

 Professional makeup artists don’t love liquid lipsticks.
 They don’t have the 3-D pop of “real” lipstick on-camera, and they’re harder to remove, which isn’t great if you’re shooing multiple looks in one day.
 But liquid lipsticks are one of the most popular beauty products of the past few years.
 Maybe it’s the Kylie Lip Kit effect; maybe it’s the fact that they’re so easy to use.
 McGrath said she decided to create liquid lipsticks because she appreciates their versatility.
 “Some days you want to do one step and put on a liquid lipstick.
 Other days, you want your lipstick in a chic bullet.
 There are no rules.”